Chemicalshot/Chemicalshot/README.md

-though if i do not respond to your whisper or stuff that means I dunno what to reply to your joke or stuff back with, I am also a bad comforter sorry dont vent 2 me if your too sensitive by a reply with "oh" or "ok" or being left on read, if you are in a bad mood tho and you want me around the best I can do is cud with you I rarely accept friend req's, if we talked enough I'll consider about being friends with you sp873
+though if i do not respond to your whisper or stuff that means I dunno what to reply to your joke or stuff back with, I am also a bad comforter sorry dont vent 2 me if your too sensitive by a reply with "oh" or "ok" or being left on read, if you are in a bad mood tho and you want me around the best I can do is cud with you I rarely accept friend req's, if we talked enough I'll consider about being friends with you!
+  I am a sp873

   </details>